gabrielmiller/gabrielmiller.github.io/README.md

 For development you can run the following flags on compass to watch for file changes and recompile css when changes are made:

     compass watch -c scss/config.rb

-### Deployment

-Run the compilation bash script:

-    ./compile.sh

-This will compile the site.
-To deploy, push the compiled contents of jekyll/_site to your server.